Elephants. Drawing elephants.

 HINT: By using a PC or Tablet to process the image you can sometimes print your image straight onto graph paper.
 This will save you a lot of time.
 Just be sure to reproduce the grid accurately on your blank page.
 The method works well if the image is quite light but darker images tend to hide the grid lines.
 This can be seen around the darker areas of my elephant in the example picture.
-I am also using standard A4 grid/graph paper as it fits nicely into my printer.
+I am using standard A4 grid/graph paper as it fits nicely into my printer.

-It is also wise to scan your reference picture with the grid in place into your PC as by storing a scanned image of the picture on the PC with the grid applied it makes things a lot easier when you come to draw the picture as you can use your photo editing suite to zoom in and enlarge the scanned image to get a better idea of how everything looks and exactly where each line crosses and meets on the grid.
+It is also wise to scan your reference picture with the grid in place into your PC or Tablet.
+Storing a scanned image on your PC or Tablet with the grid applied is a lot easier to reference when you come to draw the picture.
+You can then use your photo editing suite to zoom in and enlarge the scanned image.
+This makes it easier to see how everything looks and exactly where each line crosses and meets on the grid.
 This really helps when it comes to adding the finer details when drawing elephants and other detailed subjects.
 You can also change your image to greyscale which makes it a lot easier to find your tones and values.

 NB: you can purchase a drawing board like the one in the picture by clicking the link above or at the bottom of this page.

 Adding reference points.